folio-org/okapi/doc/example-operations.md

 * Okapi now invokes the request on each appropriate module in turn: in this case, just Auth and Patron.
 First, authentication:
     * Okapi issues a request `GET /patrons/23` to Auth.
-    * Auth determines who the logged-in user is, and what his permissions are.
+    * Auth determines who the logged-in user is, and what their permissions are.
     * If the user's permissions do not include `viewPatrons`, Auth returns 403 forbidden, and Okapi breaks off, returning the 403